MRT-Map/worldedit-school/src/1-basics/5-stack.md

 It is also your favourite command, good luck with Mojangitis lol

-You need to give it the number of times to stack, and the dirwction to stack.
+You need to give it the number of times to stack, and the direction to stack.
 For example, `//stack 5 u` stacks the selection upwards 5 times.

 It also supports the following flags:
 * `-a` is like in `//paste`, to prevent the air in the selection from being stacked in the stacked sections.